 What is Melatonin?

-Melatonin is a hormone produced by the pineal gland, a master gland located in the center of your brain.
+Melatonin is a immunomodulatory compound and hormone produced by the pineal gland, a master gland located in the center of your brain.
 It is secreted mostly at night during darkened hours; peaking around 2 to 3 a.m.
+However, this may be compromised in individuals who have altered circadian rhythms or sleep patterns.

 Benefits of Melatonin